Concepts

 Rules

-Plugin logic is defined in rules: pure functions that map a set of statically-declared input types to a statically-declared output type.
+Plugin logic is defined in rules.
+A rule is a pure function (or, more precisely, a pure coroutine) that maps a set of statically-declared input types to a statically-declared output type.

 Each rule is an async